shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you can control the lethality of your spells.
 You learn the following Bond Affinity options:

 -   Dead: 10 Spell Points.
-Creatures effected by this spell are also effected by your execute threshold.
+Each creature that this spell damages drops to 0 hp instantly if their remaining health is equal to or less than your execute threshold.
 -   Alive: 10 Spell Points.
-Creatures dropped to 0 hp or less by this spell are instantly stabilized but not woken up.
+Each creature that this spell drops to 0 hp or less are instantly stabilized but not woken up.

 ### Hunting Party